I made a Facebook page for my blog. My blog also has a Twitter. I want to add the widgets to my blog. Simple! Actually, NO , IT'S NOT SIMPLE!

 If you implemented the Like button before November 7th, 2012, read this notice.

-On this date we updated how the Like button will function with respect to content restrictions, publishing updates to users and integration with the Built-in Like action.
+On this date we updated how the Like button will function with respect to content restrictions, publishing updates to users and integration with the

-Like buttons that were implemented prior to this update should read the following developer doc about the Like Button Migration as they may require changes to continue working.
+Like buttons that were implemented prior to this update should read the following developer doc about the

 The Like button lets a user share your content with friends on Facebook.
 When the user clicks the Like button on your site, a story appears in the user's friends' News Feed with a link back to your website.

-When your Web page represents a real-world entity, things like movies, sports teams, celebrities, and restaurants, use the Open Graph protocol to specify information about the entity.
+Open Graph protocol to specify information about the entity.
 If you include Open Graph tags on your Web page, your page becomes equivalent to a Facebook page.
 This means when a user clicks a Like button on your page, a connection is made between your page and the user.
 Your page will appear in the "Likes and Interests" section of the user's profile, and you have the ability to publish updates to the user.
 Your page will show up in same places that Facebook pages show up around the site (e.g. search), and you can target ads to people who like your content.
-Note: The count on the Like button will include all likes and shares whereas the like connection on the Graph APIincludes only the number of likes for the object.

-There are two Like button implementations: XFBML and iframe.
-The XFBML (also available in HTML5-compliant markup) version is more versatile, but requires use of the JavaScript SDK.
+JavaScript SDK.
 The XFBML dynamically re-sizes its height according to whether there are profile pictures to display, gives you the ability (through the Javascript library) to listen for like events so that you know in real time when a user clicks the Like button, and it always gives the user the ability to add an optional comment to the like.
 If users do add a comment, the story published back to Facebook is given more prominence.

 Note: The URLs in the code are protocol relative.
 This lets the browser load the SDK over the same protocol (HTTP or HTTPS) as the containing page, which will prevent "Insecure Content" warnings.
 Missing http and https in the code is intentional.